 - 1. Designs based on one task per processor and multiple tasks per processor have been considered. - 2.
-Both static and dynamic allocation of tasks to processors have been considered. - 3.
-If a centralized load-balancing scheme is chosen, you have made sure that the manager will not become a bottleneck.

-4. If a dynamic load-balancing scheme is chosen, you have evaluated the relative costs of different strategies, and should account for the implementation costs in the analysis.
+You have considered both static and dynamic allocation of tasks to processors. - 3.
+If you use a centralized load-balancing scheme, you have made sure that the manager will not become a bottleneck. - 4.
+If you are using a dynamic load-balancing scheme, you have evaluated the relative costs of different strategies, and should account for the implementation costs in the analysis.